 Finally, by 8pm there was release.
 Fresh from yet another swimming pool dip, we drove up and up a winding bumping track, perilously close to a chasm between mountains, to a cliff-top restaurant with a bird’s eye view of the surrounding valley.

 I made focaccia twice last week.
 On top of all this dough and salt water, I first spread a layer of sweet caramelised onions, and then for the second bake, I sliced traffic light cherry tomatoes, slices of creamy mozzarella and small shards of garlic which were pushed into the focaccia’s pockets.
-Once baked, it was strewn with basil, then we ate it with fresh tomatoes, cheese and salad with lots of dressing to be mopped up.
+Once baked, it was strewn with basil, then we ate it with fresh tomatoes, cheese and salad.
+Each slice was so thick and springy, they were just begging to mop up all the salad dressing.

-Heat waves will come and thankfully go, but at least focaccia is here for when we’re hungry again.
+Heat waves will come and thankfully go, but at least some some easy focaccia is here for when we’re hungry again.

 For the focaccia